This post is also available in: Spanish

-Trinity Sunday celebrates the dogma of the Most Holy Trinity . . . that God is Trinity, one God in three persons.
+Trinity Sunday celebrates the Church’s faith in the triune God, one God in three persons.
 This doctrine has baffled people for 2,000 years.
 Given that it is so hard to accept, why bother with it?
-What difference does the dogma really make to how we live our Christian lives?
+What difference does the trinitarian dogma really make to how we live our Christian lives?

 Of course this charge has no historical leg to stand on.
 St. Ignatius of Antioch wrote seven brief letters around 110AD in which he called Jesus “God” 16 times.